pgrimard/react-toggle-switch/README.md

 ### Props

-1. `onClick` - Required function handler to be called any time the switch is clicked.
+1. `onClick` - Function handler to be called any time the switch is clicked.
-2. `on` - Optional property to set the switch on or off.
+2. `on` - Sets the switch on or off.
 This can be useful if you want to update the state of the switch without actually clicking on it.
 Default is false.

 ### Import Styling